-At June 30, 2017 and 2016, the liability to KERS, which represents the amount of employer contributions required to be funded as of year-end, totals \$39,607 and \$34,446, respectively.
+At June 30, 2018 and 2017, the liability to KERS, which represents the amount of employer contributions required to be funded as of year-end, totals approximately \$42,000 and \$40,000, respectively, approximately \$7,000 of which relates to OPEB.
 Such amounts are included within accrued payroll expenses per the accompanying statements of net position.

-Note M--Commitments
+Note N--Commitments

-As of June 30, 2017, the Authority's Committee Members had approved loans and grants totaling approximately \$4,720,000 for which funds had yet to be disbursed.
+As of June 30, 2018, the Authority's Committee Members had approved loans and grants totaling approximately \$2,960,000 for which funds had yet to be disbursed.

-Note N--Conduit Debt
+Note O--Conduit Debt

 As indicated in Note A, the Authority has acted as the issuing agent for Kentucky Economic Development Finance Authority Revenue Bonds in accordance with the statutes regarding the issuance of Industrial Revenue Bonds and Taxable Economic Development Revenue Bonds.
 Such bonds do not constitute a general debt, liability, or moral obligation of the Authority.
 Accordingly, the accompanying financial statements do not include any assets or liabilities related to the issuance of these bonds.
-Through June 30, 2017, the Authority has acted as the issuing agent for approximately \$4,600,000,000 of Kentucky Economic Development Finance Authority Revenue Bonds (those bonds with outstanding balances as of year-end).
-As of June 30, 2017, the balances outstanding on these bonds total approximately \$3,200,000,000.
+Through June 30, 2018, the Authority has acted as the issuing agent for approximately \$5,200,000,000 of Kentucky Economic Development Finance Authority Revenue Bonds (those bonds with outstanding balances as of year-end).
+As of June 30, 2018, the balances outstanding on these bonds total approximately \$3,700,000,000.

-Note O--Related Party Transactions
+Note P--Related Party Transactions

 Grants expense for the year ended June 30, 2017 includes a \$15,000,000 grant from High-Tech Construction and Investment Pools to the Kentucky Economic Development Partnership, the sole member of Commonwealth Seed Capital, LLC (CSC).
 CSC makes debt and/or equity investments in Kentucky-based companies (including "fund-of-fund" investments which invest in such Kentucky-based companies).
-The source of the grant funding is proceeds from bonds issued by the State Property and Buildings Commission (see Note J with respect to net payments to/from the Commonwealth, a non-operating revenue (expense) per the accompanying statements of revenues, expenses, and changes in net position).
+The source of the grant funding is proceeds from bonds issued by the State Property and Buildings Commission (see Note J with respect to the net payments to/from the Commonwealth, a non-operating revenue (expense) per the accompanying statements of revenues, expenses, and changes in net position).

-The Authority received the benefit of accounting and administrative services, utilities, and office space from the Cabinet during fiscal years 2017 and 2016 for which no fees were assessed.
+The Authority received the benefit of accounting and administrative services, utilities, and office space from the Cabinet during fiscal years 2018 and 2017 for which no fees were assessed.

-Note P--Risk Management
+Note Q--Risk Management